 The war for talent has impacted most UK industries, seeing those few highly qualified candidates on the market being inundated with offers while businesses struggle to find a good fit for open roles.
 Research for the Robert Half 2019 Salary Guide has shown that 53% of businesses find it challenging to source candidates with the right skills.
 This is supported by findings from PwC which suggests that CEOs are worried that the talent deficit will impact growth plans and digital transformation projects for the coming year.

 There are several ways that this war for talent can be won: strong employer branding, blended workforces, competitive benefits and remuneration packages, faster hiring times and—most notably—a solid staff retention strategy.

-Here are 5 of the best retention strategies for 2018 that will support initiatives to keep top performing staff within your business, while increasing their productivity.
+Here are 5 of the best retention strategies that will support initiatives to keep top performing staff within your business, while increasing their productivity.